Program Description

 Recommendations

-- Spiritual advisor or pastor
+- One from a spiritual advisor or pastor

 Expected Cost of Attendance

-Academic Year 2023-2024
+Academic Year 2025-2026

 Notes

-- In general, to qualify for financial aid a student must be enrolled at least half time taking degree requirements.
+- To qualify for financial aid, most students must be enrolled at least half time in an aid eligible program and be taking degree requirements.
 Half time is 6 units in a quarter for undergraduate programs and 4 units in a quarter for graduate programs.